Cycling Accident Claims

 - statements from any witnesses to the accident

 - a report on the condition of the vehicles

 - reports from investigators, for example a bus company

 We will then obtain evidence relating to your injuries including medical records and reports from experts.

-We will make a claim on your behalf to the defendant’s representatives, unusually an insurance company, using the evidence to prove your case.
+We will make a claim on your behalf to the defendant’s representatives, usually an insurance company, using the evidence to prove your case.
 If a settlement cannot be negotiated we will issue legal proceedings with the court in order to obtain compensation.

 Cycling helmets and your claim

 If you were not wearing a helmet when the accident occurred, this is very unlikely to prevent you from bringing a claim.
 However, if you have injured your head, the defendant’s representatives are likely to say that the injury was partly your fault – this is known as contributory negligence.